 As the line finder selector starts upward hunting for the calling line, a circuit is closed through the M commutator slightly after the brushes of the selector move off-normal.
-Ground on the M commutator brush and segment operates the line finder E relay The E relay operated, (a) operates the MB relay from ground on its armature, through the break springs of the M.B. jack, to battery through the inner winding of the MB relay, (b) closes a circuit from ground on the upper inner contact of cam I, make contact of the E relay, to battery through the inner winding of the D relay, operating the D relay, (c) opens the operating circuit of the CI relay, thus permitting the relay to release, should the TEST brush of the sender selector be making contact with the TEST terminal of an idle sender.
-If the TEST brush of the sender selector is making contact with the TEST terminal of a busy sender, the (L) relay locks through its outer winding, the lower contacts of cam S, make contact of the relay, to ground on the TEST brush of the sender selector.
+Ground on the M commutatos brush and segment operates the line finder E relay.
+The E relay operated, (a) operates the MB relay from ground on its armature, through the break springs of the MB jack, to battery through the inner winding of the MB relay. (b) closes a circuit from ground on the upper inner contact of cam I, make contact of the E relay, to battery through the inner winding of the D relay, operating the D relay, (c) opens the operating circuit of the CI relay, thus permitting the relay to release, should the TEST brush of the sender selector be making contact with the TEST terminal of an idle sender.
+If the TEST brush of the sender selector is making contact with the TEST terminal of a busy sender, the CI relay locks through its outer winding, the lower contacts of cam S make contact of the relay, to ground on the TEST brush of the sender selector.
 With the CI relay held operated, the operation of the line finder E relay also closes a circuit operating the F relay in the line finder circuit and the district selector STP magnet.
-This circuit is traced from battery through the 1000 chm winding of the F relay and through the winding and break contact of the STP magnet, make contacts of the CI and E relays, to ground on the lower outer contact of cam H, thereby stopping the sender selector brushes one step on its back stroke.
-If the next sender circuit is idle, the CI reley releases, in turn stopping the selector, but if the next terminal is busy, the CI relay remains operated and the sender selector continues to step until an idle sender is found.
-When the CI relay releases, the TEST terminal of the selected sender is immediately made busy to all hunting sender selectors by ground connected to the TEST brush from the lower outer contact of cam H. through the make contact of the E relay and the break contact of the CI relay.
-This busy ground is connected until the switch advances from position 1 1/4.
-The operation of the F relay opens the tip and ring leads between the line finder commutator and the district aircuit and prevents the district L relay from operating and advancing the district switch from normal, should the line finder selector connect to the terminals of the calling line before the sender selector finds an idle sender.
+This circuit is traced from battery through the 1000 ohm winding of the F relay and in parallel with battery through the break contact and winding of the STP magnet, make contacts of the Cl and E relays, to ground on the upper outer contact of cam H, thereby stepping the sender selector brushes one step on its back If the next sender circuit is idle, the CI relay releases, in turn stopping the selector, but if the next terminal is busy, the CI remains operated and the sender selector continues to step until an idle sender is found.
+When the CI relay releases, the TEST terminal of the selected sender is immediately made busy to all hunting sender selectors by ground connected to the TEST brush from the upper outer contact of cam H through the make contact of the E relay and the break contact of the GI relay.
+This busy ground is connected until the ewitch advances from position